pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

     print(cost)
 {% endhighlight %}

 Finally, you can use the `visualize` to compute the output of the graph for every $$x \in [-0.5, 1.5]^2$$ and see the frontier.
-You can see that the network models a non linear function.
+You can see that the network models a nonlinear function.

 Below, you can see such generated images for two different activation functions for the hidden layers.
 We can note that $$\tanh$$ seems to create smooth frontiers while $$ReLU$$ creates sharper ones.